Asif-Faizal/Asif-Faizal/README.md

   <a href="https://github.com/Asif-Faizal/CryptoScope" target="blank">
     <img align="left" src="crypto-scope.png" alt="CryptoScope" height="30" width="30" style="margin-right: 30px;" />
     <strong>CryptoScope</strong>
-  </a>: CryptoScope is a Kotlin Multiplatform Mobile App with separate and different UI for iOS and Android.
+  </a> <strong>[Mobile App]</strong>: CryptoScope is a Kotlin Multiplatform Mobile App with separate and different UI for iOS and Android.
 The app pulls data from a dedicated Node.js API and a MongoDB server.
 </p>
 </br>
 <h2 align="center">Help Me On</h2>